anilabraham-IT/IntuneEDU/IntuneEDU/Express-configuration-intune-edu.md

 Default groups are included with your Intune for Education subscription.
 They are populated with the details of your school records.
 Default groups include:
     * All Devices
     * All Users
+If you used SDS to import your school's records, you'll also see:
     * All Teachers
     * All Students